Stimulus Learning Series

 August 10, 2021: Using Procurement to Advance Innovation

-On August 10 at 1:00pm ET, join the GPL for a deep dive into how procurements can amplify governments’ ARPA system transformation efforts.
-The learning session, entitled “Using procurement to advance innovation,” will share best practices, tools, and examples designed to help jurisdictions use procurement and contracting to achieve better outcomes for residents, including strategies to: use procurements to advance departmental and jurisdiction-wide goals; make procurement processes efficient, inviting, and transparent; and lay the foundation for measuring progress and driving continual improvement.
+On August 10 at 1:00pm ET, the GPL facilitated a deep dive into how procurements can amplify governments’ ARPA system transformation efforts.
+The learning session, entitled “Using procurement to advance innovation,” shared best practices, tools, and examples designed to help jurisdictions use procurement and contracting to achieve better outcomes for residents, including strategies to: use procurements to advance departmental and jurisdiction-wide goals; make procurement processes efficient, inviting, and transparent; and lay the foundation for measuring progress and driving continual improvement.

 August 2, 2021: Behavioral Health and Housing

-On August 2 at 2:00pm ET, the GPL invites you to explore the different ways governments are planning to use ARPA funds to strengthen behavioral health and housing systems.
-The learning session, entitled “Behavioral Health & Housing: Developing more equitable, preventative and holistic supports,” will feature short presentations from select governments about what they are planning in this space, such as expansions of community-based and rapid-response supports; implementation of criminal justice diversion and crisis response programs; and investments in long-term supportive housing and affordable homeownership options for historically disadvantaged populations.
-The session will include presentations from:
+On August 2 at 2:00pm ET, the GPL explored the different ways governments are planning to use ARPA funds to strengthen behavioral health and housing systems.
+The learning session, entitled “Behavioral Health & Housing: Developing more equitable, preventative and holistic supports,” featured short presentations from select governments about what they are planning in this space, such as expansions of community-based and rapid-response supports; implementation of criminal justice diversion and crisis response programs; and investments in long-term supportive housing and affordable homeownership options for historically disadvantaged populations.
+The session included presentations from:

 Mark Attia, Assistant Secretary, Massachusetts Executive Office for Administration and Finance

 Tyler Jaeckel, Chief of Staff, Colorado Office of State Planning & Budgeting